 Emergency Oral Surgeon

 A number of dental emergencies are handled through your family dentist.
-They are able to repair cracked teeth, perform simple extractions, and assist with tooth pain.
+They are able to repair cracked teeth, perform simple tooth extractions, and assist with tooth pain.
 Patients are referred to Oral Surgeons for emergency care when the situation is more traumatic.
 At Manhattan Maxillofacial Surgery Group, Dr. Del Valle and Dr. Shahgoli repair the damage in emergency situations from severe oral and facial trauma.
-We are able to review the necessary information using our Cone Beam CT Scanner and perform the necessary procedures to handle emergency situations.
+We are able to review the necessary information using our Cone Beam CT and perform the necessary procedures to handle emergency situations.

 Our team at Manhattan Maxillofacial Surgery Group, are experts in emergency surgical extractions, injury repair and restoring a patient’s bite following trauma through oral maxillofacial treatment.
 Maxillofacial injuries, or facial trauma, encompasses any injury that has occurred to the mouth, face and jaw.

 In general, maxillofacial injuries arise while playing sports, engaging in outside activities, motor vehicle accidents, work related accidents, acts of violence, or from an accident at home.
 Traumatic facial injuries includes injury to the mouth, teeth, soft tissues such as skin or gums, and to the bones of the face, including jaws, eye socket, chin and cheekbones.